mg979/vim-yanktools/README.md

 Set to 1 if you want a single stack for both yank and delete operations, so that you can cycle among all of them, instead of having separate stacks.
-This will disable redirection, but can be toggled with mapping `cur`.
+This will disable redirection, but can be toggled with mapping `cyr`.

 	let g:yanktools_replace_operator = ''